hagan/motdartisan/README.md

 # MOTD Artisan

-Message of the Day Artisan - A shell module that displays beautiful ASCII art on terminal login using OpenAI's API.
+Message of the Day Artisan - A shell module that displays beautiful ASCII and Unicode art on terminal login using OpenAI's API.

 ## Features

-- Generates ASCII art using OpenAI API
+- Generates ASCII and Unicode art using OpenAI API
+- Supports traditional ASCII, Japanese characters, Braille patterns, and emoji art
 - Caches art locally to minimize API calls
 - Rotates through cached art on each login
-- Configurable themes and styles
+- Configurable themes and styles (cyberpunk, fantasy, nature, etc.)
+- ZSH and Bash compatible
 - Easy integration with shell startup

 ## Installation